remult/remult/docs/tutorials/sveltekit/sorting-filtering.md

     };
 };
 ```
-You can then pass the filters via the query string:
+You can then pass in the filters via the query string:
 - http://localhost:5173 (default)
 - http://localhost:5173/?limit=5 (apply limit)
 - http://localhost:5173/?orderDir=asc (oldest first)